 We must introduce in a timely manner, and achieve market acceptance for, our AMD Opteron and AMD Athlon 64 microprocessors, or we will be materially adversely affected.
-We plan to ship our AMD Opteron processors in April 2003 and our AMD Athlon 64 processors in September 2003.
-These processors are designed to provide high performance for both 32-bit and 64-bit applications in servers and in desktop and mobile PCs.
+We introduced our AMD Opteron processors in April 2003 and we plan to introduce our AMD Athlon 64 processors in September 2003.
+These processors are designed to provide high performance for both 32-bit and 64-bit applications in servers and workstations and in desktop and mobile PCs.
 The success of these processors is subject to risks and uncertainties including our ability to produce them in a timely manner on new process technologies, including silicon-on-insulator technology, in the volume and with the performance and feature set required by customers; their market acceptance; the availability, performance and feature set of motherboards and chipsets designed for our eighth-generation processors; and the support of the operating system and application program providers for our 64-bit instruction set.

 If we were to lose Microsoft Corporation's support for our products, our ability to market our processors would be materially adversely affected.
 Our ability to innovate beyond the x86 instruction set controlled by Intel depends on support from Microsoft in its operating systems.
-If Microsoft does not provide support in its operating systems for our x86 instruction sets, including our x86-64 technology that will be introduced with our AMD Athlon 64 and AMD Opteron processors, independent software providers may forego designing their software applications to take advantage of our innovations.
+If Microsoft does not continue to provide support in its operating systems for our x86 instruction sets, including our 64-bit technology introduced with our AMD Opteron and upcoming AMD Athlon 64 processors, independent software providers may forego designing their software applications to take advantage of our innovations.
 If we fail to retain the support and certification of Microsoft, our ability to market our processors could be materially adversely affected.

 The completion and impact of our restructuring program and cost reductions could adversely affect us.
 On November 7, 2002, we announced that we were formulating the 2002 Restructuring Plan to address the continuing industry-wide weakness in the semiconductor industry by adjusting our cost structure to industry conditions.
 Pursuant to the 2002 Restructuring Plan, we intend to reduce our fixed costs as a percentage of total costs over time from approximately 80 percent to approximately 70 percent.
 We also expect to reduce our expenses by approximately \$100 million per quarter by the second quarter of 2003.
 As a result, we expect total expenses in 2003 to be reduced by approximately \$350 million based on current product demand forecasts.
 We cannot, however, be sure that the goals of the 2002 Restructuring Plan will be realized.
-The ultimate effects of the 2002 Restructuring Plan could prove to be adverse.
+If we do not execute the 2002 Restructuring Plan well, the ultimate effects of it could prove to be adverse.